WHAT IS A COMPARE AND CONTRAST ESSAY?

 Teach your students how to write amazing compare and contrast essays with this COMPLETE UNIT of work which guides students through the process of research, analysis and articulating their thoughts into a well-structured essay.

-THE PROCESS OF WRITING A COMPARE & CONTRAST ESSAY
+HOW TO WRITE A COMPARE & CONTRAST ESSAY

-Compare and contrast type questions ask students to do one of three things:
+Compare, and contrast type questions ask students to do one of three things:

 - To compare two or more things.